plunify/InTime/configuration/readme.md

-# Configure your FPGA toolchains in InTime
+# Configure FPGA toolchains in InTime with Tcl